Deeraj-G/CSE-13S/asgn2/README.md

 make format
 ```

-These commands search the program file `mathlib-test.c` as well as the other 6 .c files for errors, builds all executables, cleans the generated files, and formats all source code files.
+These commands search the program file `mathlib-test.c` as well as the other 6 .c files for errors.
+They also build all executables, clean the generated files, and format all source code files.

 ## Running the Program